 - Speak like a kiwi (a nickname for people from New Zealand).
 Make a game of using New Zealand slang.
 Give women a list of words and several wrapped chocolates.
 Each time someone uses New Zealand slang, the person to whom she’s speaking will give her a piece of chocolate.
 At the end of the event, everybody keeps the chocolate they’ve collected.

 - Welcome women with music.
 Search online for “South African tribal welcome chant” to access many video options to play as women arrive.
 You can also find South African music to play in the background throughout your event.

 - Be colorful.
 Celebrate the diversity of South Africa as well as the bold colors seen in the flag and many native clothes.
 Encourage women to dress in bright colors.
 The greater the variety, the better!

 - Talk about issues.
-HIV is the leading cause of death in sub-Saharan Africa.
-More than 29.4 percent of people are said to be living with HIV/AIDS in South Africa.
-Invite someone to share facts about HIV and AIDS around the world.
+Invite someone to share facts about hunger and disease around the world.
+Offer ways to get involved and support organizations that provide relief.
 Challenge women to identify their misconceptions and take action to inform and help others.

 - Play a new old game!
 Mancala is an old game yet unfamiliar to many.
 Purchase several sets or create your own Mancala game, and challenge women to learn something new!

 - Tell stories.
 Search online for Ta-in and Ta-na, a folk story from Thailand.
 Invite women to discuss the lessons taught through the folk story.
 Ask them to share what life lessons they’ve learn through stories.